Sadashiv/k8s/02_overview.md

   The resources available to those applications
   The policies around how those applications behave, such as restart policies, upgrades, and fault-tolerance

+A Pod is the basic building block of Kubernetes–the smallest and simplest unit in the Kubernetes object model that you create or deploy.

 apiVersion - Which version of the Kubernetes API you're using to create this object kind - What kind of object you want to create metadata - Data that helps uniquely identify the object, including a name string, UID, and optional namespace